polyfy/polylith/readme.md

 > Note: The coloring of text are not supported on Windows.

-### Use Polylith Tool as a dependency
+### Use the Polylith Tool as a dependency

+An alternative way of executing the `poly` tool is to specify it as a dependency, by giving a commit SHA.
-You can use Polylith Tool as a dependency via Clojars or via GitHub using a commit SHA.
-In order to use it as a dependency, add one of the following aliases to the `:aliases` section in your `deps.edn`.
+To use it this way, add one of the following aliases to the `:aliases` section in your `deps.edn`.

 #### Via Clojars